 The reason for this wide-scale adoption is the versatility of systemd.
-It manages not only daemons and processes in a Linux system, but also various resources like devices, sockets, or mount points.
+It manages not only daemons and processes in a Linux system, but also various resources like devices, sockets, and mount points.
 When the system boots, it does not load services sequentially like System V, which saves significant time at startup.
-Services are loaded in parallel, and a service waits till other required resources for it are also activated.
+Services are loaded in parallel, and a service waits until other required resources for it are also activated.

 Systemd is backward compatible with predecessors like System V init and Upstart.
-That means any service still using older System V init scripts for starting will work under system, and you can use systemd commands like systemctl to start, stop, and check the service’s status.
+That means any service still using older System V init scripts for starting will work under systemd, and you can use systemd commands like systemctl to start, stop, and check the service’s status.
 Another advantage of systemd is its ease of configuration.
 Systemd is controlled by unit files that are declarative in nature and easy to understand.
 This contrasts with System V where the application’s developer had to create complicated shell scripts for starting, stopping, or reloading the service.

 At the heart of systemd are unit files.
-A unit file is a plain text file that lives under /lib/systemd/system directory and has a type associated with it.
+A unit file is a plain text file that lives under the /lib/systemd/system directory and has a type associated with it.
 A unit file basically describes a resource and tells systemd how to activate that resource.
 The naming standard for a unit file is <resource_name>.<unit_type>.
 The different types of units include service, path, mount point, automount, swap, target, timer, device, and socket.
 So, we have unit files like cron.service, tmp.mount, syslog.socket, or graphical.target.
 For each service unit that’s enabled, a symbolic link to the unit file is placed under the /etc/systemd/system/<target>.wants/ directory.

 The journal is a component of systemd.
 It’s a centralized location for all messages logged by different components in a systemd-enabled Linux system.
 This includes kernel and boot messages, messages coming from syslog, or different services.